 Says Natasha: “As I got to know Blaine, and as we shared our personal stories with each other, I let him know that I was interested in supporting the mental health and substance use programs at St. Paul’s.
 One of the first things Blaine suggested was to have mental health patients come to Cadence for some exercise, as a part of their treatment.
 I got really excited by that because I loved the idea of providing a mental health tool for people, with that tool being our cycling studio.”

 Natasha (and yes, lots of spinning regulars from St. Paul’s!) plan to stage more fundraisers at Cadence in the future—and they would love nothing more than to hear that they have inspired others to do the same!

 So please know that, just like the caring staff (and clients!) at Cadence, you, too, can be a hero!
 For information and ideas on how to stage your own fundraiser for St. Paul’s, visit the “Ways to Give” section of the St. Paul’s Foundation website.

-You can also make a donation to St. Paul’s any time by clicking the DONATE NOW button below.
+You can also make a donation to St. Paul’s any time by clicking the button below.